Quality Early Education for All: Fostering creative, entrepreneurial, resilient and capable learnerspdf 837 KB Citation »

 The early years are a critical window for building foundations that enable all children to become creative, entrepreneurial, resilient and capable learners.
 Yet current policy settings are not meeting the needs of the children who stand to benefit most.

-Early education is one of the most significant investments in education and productivity that governments make.
+Quality early education is one of the most significant investments in education and productivity that governments make.
 It has positive impacts on all children and is a key strategy for overcoming the impact of early disadvantage on educational outcomes and life chances.

 However, in Australia, there remains an unacceptable divide in both opportunity and outcome between the poorest and wealthiest communities, between cities and very remote towns, and between children from different cultural backgrounds.